The study lesson today comes from Matthew 6:5-14. It talks about how Jesus teaches the Lord’s Prayer.

-Jesus taught many things during His ministry including what to do about money, anger & giving to name a few.
-But, one thing that supersedes all these is learning how to pray for God’s help in these matters.
+Yes, Jesus taught many things during His ministry including what to do about money, anger & giving, to name a few.
+But, one thing that supersedes all of this is learning how to pray for God’s help in these matters.
+Jesus knew that prayer was the only way to gain God’s help.
+He encouraged His disciples to pray for help with any difficulty they faced.
+He knew that prayer was a direct connection to God.

 Jesus Teaches How to Pray with The Lord’s Prayer